Archive for the ‘Featured Events’ Category

 Hurricane Checklist

-Posted on: May 30th, 2023 by brent
+Posted on: May 21st, 2025 by brent

 1. Charge any device that provides light.
 Laptops, tablets, cameras, video cameras, and old phones.
-Old cell phones can still used for dialing 911.
+Old cell phones can still be used for dialing 911.
 Charge external battery back ups.

 2. Wash all trash cans, big and small, and fill with water for flushing toilets.
 Line outdoor trash cans with trash bags, fill with water and store in the garage.
 Add bleach to sterilize.